nairnavin/practical-nomad-consul/README.md

 2. Setup a springboot rest api running on Nomad.
 This workload will have envoy as a sidecar for service mesh and mTLS.
 3. Setup a terminating gateway to route traffic outside the cluster
 4. Setup an PostgreSQL DB outside the Nomad cluster which gets traffic from the cluster via the terminating gateway.

-[Part 2](#part-2) will include the following:
-1. Setup an envoy ingress gateway to communicate with the web and rest services using mTLS and provide a way of internally load balancing the instances of web and rest services.
+5. Setup an envoy ingress gateway to communicate with the web and rest services using mTLS and provide a way of internally load balancing the instances of web and rest services.
-2. Setup Fabio to load balance the ingress gateways for HA.
+6. Setup Fabio to load balance the ingress gateways for HA.
-3. Consul intentions
+7. Consul intentions

-[Part 3](#part-3) shows a CD pipeline to deploy the api and webapp using Jenkins and Jfrog into the nomad cluster.
+[Part 2](#part-2) shows a CD pipeline to deploy the api and webapp using Jenkins and Jfrog into the nomad cluster.

-[Part 4](#part-4) is about Monitoring & Autoscaling using Prometheus & Grafana
+[Part 3](#part-3) is about Monitoring & Autoscaling using Prometheus & Grafana

-[Part 5](#part-5) shows how to use Consul KV store for managing application configurations
+[Part 4](#part-4) shows how to use Consul KV store for managing application configurations

-[Part 6](#part-6) shows setting up a HA rabbitmq cluster in nomad
+[Part 5](#part-5) shows setting up a HA rabbitmq cluster in nomad

 ## Pre-requisites